Your cart is currently empty!

-More thoughts on Charles Deemer’s sobriety e-book `Staying sober without AA`for free inside of the Boozemusings Community BOOM Rethink the Drink at this link Thinking About the Price of Freedom You can find more of MrsP’s writing here on the Boozemusings Blog
+More thoughts on Charles Deemer’s sobriety e-book `Staying sober without AA`from inside of the Boozemusings Community BOOM Rethink the Drink at this link Thinking About the Price of Freedom You can find more of MrsP’s writing here on the Boozemusings Blog

 If you’re Drinking too much too often Rethink the Drink.

 Talk to Us in our free, independent, anonymous and private community.